MackCesar/MetalDiffusion/README.md

 To finish the program, in `Terminal` type `CTRL+C` and the program will quit or quit `Terminal` entirely.

+## Legacy vs Contemporary Mode

+Stable Diffusion 2.0 (SD) uses two different models than SD 1.4 and 1.5.
+It's important to select the correct mode when creating with your model(s).

+Under *Advanced Settings*, select your model.
+Then select `Use Legacy Stable Diffusion` if you are using any SD models made prior to the release of SD 2.0.

+#### Differences between the legacy model and contemporary model

+What changed between the two models were:

+#####The Text Encoder model:

+SD1.4/1.5 uses OpenAI's CLIP Encoder model
+SD2.x uses the OPENClip Encoder model

+#####The Unet architecture:
+The Unet is located inside the diffusion model, and what changed between was the architecture of the Unet.

 ## Example outputs

 The following outputs have been generated using this implementation: